idris-lang/Idris2/docs/source/reference/operators.rst

 Typebind Operators
 ==================

-In dependently-typed programming, we have the ability define types which first argument is a type and the second is a lambda using the first argument as it's type.
+In dependently-typed programming, we have the ability define constructors which first argument is a type and the second is a lambda using the first argument as it's type.
 A typical example of this is the dependent linear arrow: